 We refinish bathtubs throughout Manhattan — from prewar walk-ups in the West Village to doorman co-ops on the Upper East Side.
 Our pour-on method restores the original look of a porcelain or cast-iron tub in one visit, without demolition or plumbing work.
 Most jobs are done in about three hours and the tub is ready for use the next day.

-| CRITERIA | Traditional Spray-On Method | Pour-On Application (Our Method) |
+| Criteria | Traditional Spray-On Method | OUR METHOD Pour-On Application |

 | Typical lifespan | 1-3 years | |